Dynamic Feature Pruning and Consolidation for Occluded Person Re-Identification: Experiment

 \subsection{Datasets and Evaluation Metric}

-\textbf{Occluded-Duke}\cite{miao2019pose} includes 15,618 training images of 702 persons, 2,210 occluded query images of 519 persons, and 17,661 gallery images of 1,110 persons.
-Occluded-Duke is the most challenging occluded person ReID dataset because of complex scenarios and large scale.
+\textbf{Occluded-Duke}~\cite{miao2019pose} includes 15,618 training images of 702 persons, 2,210 occluded query images of 519 persons, and 17,661 gallery images of 1,110 persons. \textbf{Occluded-ReID}~\cite{zhuo2018occluded} consists of 1,000 occluded query images and 1,000 full-body gallery images both belonging to 200 identities. \textbf{Partial-ReID}~\cite{zheng2015partial} involves 600 images from 60 persons, and each person consists 5 partial and 5 full-body images. \textbf{Market-1501}~\cite{zheng2015scalable} contains 12,936 training images of 751 persons, 19,732 query images and 3,368 gallery images of 750 persons captured by six cameras.